emqx/eip/design/0005-stateless-brokers.md

 +----------+
 ```

-As shown above, the connections between logic and broker nodes are established by RPC channel. `gen_rpc` is a nice choice.
+As shown above, the connections between core and broker nodes are established by RPC channel. `gen_rpc` is a nice choice.

 The benefit of this architecture is that we could setup hundreds of thousands of broker nodes without needing to keep a global view of the nodes in each broker.
 Adding/Removing a broker is pretty simple because we don't have to establish/disconnect distribution links to other brokers.
-The drawback is that messages forwarding between brokers have to go through a logic node as a proxy.
-But considering we may maintain message queues in the logic nodes is case of persistent session, that makes sense because if we don't use logic nodes as proxies, we would have had to pass the messages to the logic nodes for message queuing anyway.
-Message passing between the broker nodes and logic nodes can be batched to enhance the throughput.
+The drawback is that messages forwarding between brokers have to go through a core node as a proxy.
+But considering we may maintain message queues in the core nodes is case of persistent session, that makes sense because if we don't use core nodes as proxies, we would have had to pass the messages to the core nodes for message queuing anyway.
+Message passing between the broker nodes and core nodes can be batched to enhance the throughput.

-Another benefit of this approach is that we could setup channels between multiple geographically deployed logic clusters to enable the cross data-center message passing.
+Another benefit of this approach is that we could setup channels between multiple geographically deployed core clusters to enable the cross data-center message passing.
 The networks between broker nodes from different data centers don't have to be connected to publish a message.
-It's nice as there are probably much more broker nodes than logic nodes, so that setting up connections between logic nodes is easier than do that between broker nodes.
+It's nice as there are probably much more broker nodes than core nodes, so that setting up connections between core nodes is easier than do that between broker nodes.

 ### Mnesia/ETS Tables